DEBATE: Feminist Women Vs Non-Feminist Women

 Has modern feminism betrayed the very women it promised to empower?

-The narrative that having children is miserable has discouraged childbearing
+The narrative that having children is miserable has real consequences for birth rates and female guilt

 Products Mentioned